IntScription/devlog/README.md

 │   ├─ 2025-07-18/
 │   │   └─ index.md
 │   └─ ...
+├─ notes/           # Personal notes, organized by topic/folder
+│   ├─ Computer Networks and Communication/
+│   ├─ Git/
+│   ├─ Java/
+│   ├─ Full-Stack Development/
+│   ├─ Google Cybersecurity/
+│   └─ ...
+│
+│   # Each folder contains Markdown notes, which are grouped and listed on the Notes index page │   # To add new notes, place a .md file in the appropriate folder │
-├─ index.md        # Main page (with live typing effect)
+│   # The Notes section is accessible from the site header and is organized by these folders ├─ index.md        # Main page (with live typing effect) ├─ assets/
-├─ assets/
 │   ├─ css/